ShaheenHossain/eagle-12.1/doc/webservices/odoo.rst

 ``ir.model``
 ''''''''''''

-Provides information about Eagle ERP models via its various fields
+Provides information about Eagle models via its various fields

 ``name``
     a human-readable description of the model